 Next, to let the community know about the center, door-to-door visits were done by the church staff.
-During the visits, they explained to the people what the child development center was about, and it was well received by the neighbors.
+During the visits, they explained to the people what the child development center was about, and it was well-received by the neighbors.

 José, the center director, explains,

-“The registration process was facilitated by the fact that many of the registered children attend the church’s cell group, some are from the neighborhood, and other children are from the church so we know their home conditions.
+“The registration process was facilitated by the fact that many of the registered children attend the church’s small group, some are from the neighborhood, and other children are from the church so we know their home conditions.

 “We have Christian children and children from different religious backgrounds.
 One-hundred and fifty children were required to start the center, 50 percent from the church and 50 percent from the neighborhood.